Romeo and Juliet (1954 film): Production

+The film was shot at Pinewood Studios near London and on location in Italy, utilizing Renaissance-era architecture in Verona, Venice, Siena, and other cities.
+The costumes were designed by Leonor Fini : "The magnificent costumes were designed by the surrealist painter Léonor Fini, who drew inspiration from Botticelli, Pisanello and Piero della Francesca. ”Hervé Dumont.
+These costumes are now part of the Cerratelli Foundation collection.

+Reception

-Critical attention
+Critical

 Renato Castellani won the Grand Prix at the Venice Film Festival for his 1954 film of Romeo and Juliet.
 His film contains interpolated scenes intended to establish the class system and Catholicism of Renaissance Verona, and the nature of the feud.
 Some of Castellani's changes have been criticised as ineffective: interpolated dialogue is often banal, and the Prince's appearances are reimagined as formal hearings, undermining the spontaneity of Benvolio's defence of Romeo's behaviour in the duel scene.

+In New York, the National Board of Review awarded it Best Foreign Film and Best Director, and the New York Times named it one of the ten outstanding films of the year.

 The major supporting roles are vastly reduced, including that of the nurse; Mercutio becomes (in the words of Daniel Rosenthal) "the tiniest of cameos", as does Tybalt, and Friar Laurence "an irritating ditherer", although Pauline Kael, who admired the film, praised Mervyn Johns's performance, claiming that he transformed the Friar from a tiresome presence to "a radiantly silly little man".
 Castellani's most prominent changes related to Romeo's character, cutting back or removing scenes involving his parents, Benvolio and Mercutio in order to highlight Romeo's isolation, and inserting a parting scene in which Montague coldly pulls his banished son out of Lady Montague's farewell embrace.

 Another criticism made by film scholar Patricia Tatspaugh is that the realism of the settings, so carefully established throughout the film, "goes seriously off the rails when it come to the Capulets' vault".
 Castellani uses competing visual images in relation to the central characters: ominous grilles (and their shadows) contrasted with frequent optimistic shots of blue sky.
 The fatal encounter between Romeo and Tybalt is here not an actual fight; the enraged Romeo simply rushes up to Tybalt and stabs him, taking him by surprise.